irishgordo/harvester-wiki/Issue-Management.md

   - A newly created issue goes here.
   - When creating an issue, you should
     - Select the correct issue **type**.
+    - **Customer/Downstream issues**
+      - Make sure there is a corresponding issue in the downstream ticket system.
+      - Do not expose any customer information in the GitHub issue: including screenshots, support bundles, and logs.
+      - (TODO) Check this page for more info.
     - Add **labels** to the issue.
       - `kind/*`, `severity/*`, `area/*`, and `reproduce/*` are required.
       - `priority/*`